-- 1.21 The current, adopted Local Plan for the borough remains, at the time of writing, the Local Plan Part 1 (2011) and Part 2 (2015).
-The adopted Plan contains a number of policies relating to GI and ecology.
-This includes Policy CS15: Biodiversity; Policy CS19: Green Infrastructure; Policy 9: Development and the Environment, Policy 38: Green Infrastructure; Policy 40: Integrating Green Infrastructure and Ecological Network with New Development. - 1.22 However, the Council are in the final stages of the preparation of a new Local Plan to cover the period 2021-2037.
-The Plan has been subject to public examination in 2023, and the Council anticipate its adoption on the 25 January 2024. - 1.23 Planning can be a fast moving world, and legislation, policy and guidance can change regularly.
-The policies of the emerging Plan reflect the most-up-to-date position of national policy and guidance, including the new requirements of 2021's Environment Act.
+- 1.21 The council recently completed the process of preparing a new Local Plan to cover the period 2021-2037 following public examination in 2023.
+The Plan was formally adopted on 25 January 2024. - 1.22 The current Local Plan contains a number of policies relating to green and blue infrastructure and ecology.
+This includes Policy CP6: The Natural Environment; Policy DM14: Environmental Opportunity Areas; DM15: Protection and Enhancement of Wildlife Habitats; DM16: Green and Blue Infrastructure; and DM17: Trees and Woodland. - 1.23 Planning can be a fast moving world, and legislation, policy and guidance can change regularly.
+The policies of the new Local Plan reflect the most-up-to-date position of the Environment Act 2021.
 Policies are written to maintain flexibility for long-term changes, but supporting guidance, like this Planning Advisory Note or Natural Environment SPD, allow for wider implementation changes to be more easily reflected and updated.